Teaching and Working with Google Sites

 There is currently no way to provide a template easily for students to use; you can manually create copies of a site or page on a shared site for students if you would like them to use the same or a similar format.
-Templates are in the works from Google and we hope to be able to share availability soon.

 There are also a few Macalester-specific details to keep in mind when creating Sites using a Macalester Google account.